Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Q17: If an applicant refuses ID, can I still rent to them?

-Identity verification is a reasonable risk control when staged appropriately.
-A blanket refusal is an elevated risk signal—apply consistent criteria.
+Identity verification can be a reasonable risk control when staged appropriately.
+A blanket refusal is an elevated risk signal—apply consistent, non-discriminatory criteria.

 Q18: What must be in a tenancy agreement?

 Clear parties, rental address, rent, included services, deposit, term, and key rules.
-Use the RTB standard agreement to reduce gaps.
+Using the RTB standard agreement reduces gaps.

 Q19: What’s a fast indicator of a fake listing?